d-m-u/RHS-Infrastructure_Migration/README.md

 # Red Hat Solutions - Infrastructure Migration

-This repo concains the documents, playbooks and info used for enablement for the Red Hat Infrastructure Migration solution a.k.a.
+This repo contains the documents, playbooks and info used for enablement for the Red Hat Infrastructure Migration solution a.k.a.
 IMS, for which you can find more info here:

 [![Open Your Possibilities Video](https://img.youtube.com/vi/wtBY4Dhe8d4/0.jpg)](https://red.ht/possibilities)